 - Enhanced customer experience — Payment tokenization allows businesses to provide customers with a more seamless and secure experience, which can help to build trust and loyalty.

 - Better data and compliance management — Tokenization simplifies compliance with the Payment Card Industry Data Security Standard (PCI DSS) requirements.
 By eliminating the need to store sensitive data, merchants can reduce the scope of their PCI compliance obligations.

 - Increased security — Leveraging tokenization helps businesses guarantee that their customers’ private data is secure and guarded from unauthorized usage, thereby avoiding potential fraud.

-- Implementation costs — In order to tokenize data, businesses must purchase and deploy specialized hardware and software, and train their staff on how to use the new system.
+- Implementation costs — In order to tokenize credit cards, businesses must purchase and deploy specialized hardware and/or software and then train their staff on how to use the new system.

 - Limited compatibility — Tokenization isn’t automatically compatible with all systems.
 Businesses must ensure their payment systems are compatible with their specific type of tokenization.

-- Dependence on third-party vendors — Businesses often have to rely on third-party vendors to implement and manage their tokenization (aka priority tokenization).
+- Dependence on third-party vendors — Businesses often have to rely on third-party vendors to implement and manage their system (aka priority tokenization).